-Tests 13-16 (shown in Figure H:1-16 and Figure H:1-17) showed no monotonic trend in the period of record or the period before the non-stationarity in 2007.
+Tests 13-16 (shown in Figure H:1-15 and Figure H:1-16) showed a statistically significant trend for the period of record at the gage (1970-2020).
 The period after the non-stationarity in 2007 is too short to detect a monotonic trend.

 Figure H:1-15.
-Monotonic Trend Analysis for the full POR (1970-2014), taken from the US Army Corps of Engineers Non-stationarity Detection Tool
+Monotonic Trend Analysis for the full POR (1970-2014), taken from the US Army Corps of Engineers Non-stationarity Detection Tool.
+Trend statistically significant.

 Figure H:1-16.
-Monotonic Trend Analysis for the POR before the Non-Stationarity (1970-2007), taken from the US Army Corps of Engineers Non-stationarity Detection Tool
+Monotonic Trend Analysis for the POR before the Non-Stationarity (1970-2007), taken from the US Army Corps of Engineers Non-stationarity Detection Tool.
+No Statistically Significant Trend Found.